sql-bi/docs/_mydocs/contoso-data-generator/scripts.md

 ## GenerateDatabases.ps1

-Generate several Contoso databases per run, by iterating over an array of configuration paramters to run in sequence
+Generate several Contoso databases per run, by iterating over an array of configuration parameters to run in sequence

  - **DatabaseGenerator** to generate the csv files with the orders
- - SQL Script to create the datbase, import the data, backup the database and detach the .mdf and .ldf files
+ - SQL Script to create the database, import the data, backup the database and detach the .mdf and .ldf files
  - zip/7-Zip to compress the database files

 ## Parameters